shariful-alam/office-management-solution/api_docs/EXPENSES.md

 ## Reject

-Can undo an approve expense.
+Can reject an approve expense.

 * **URL:** `/api/expenses/10/reject`